laulonskov98/pixel_centroiding_DBSCAN/README.md

 outputfile (str): Path to the output centroid CSV file. correctiondata (str, optional): Path to the correction data CSV file (optional)

+# Input File Format
+The input data CSV file should have 6 columns with the following headers:

+(Index, shot, x, y, tof, tot)

+The output centroid CSV file will have the same columns and format as the input file.

 # Acknowledgments
-This project was developed by Laurits Lønskov Sørensen and Simon Fischer Nielsen and is not affiliated with or endorsed by Coherent Inc. (the manufacturer of the Astrella HE)
+This project was developed by Laurits Lønskov Sørensen and Simon Fischer Nielsen and is not affiliated with or endorsed by the owner of Timepix

 Please feel free to report any issues or contribute to this project on GitHub.